Erica Chenoweth

-Erica Chenoweth (born April 22, 1980) is an American political scientist and professor of public policy at the Harvard Kennedy School and the Radcliffe Institute for Advanced Study.
+Erica Chenoweth (born April 22, 1980) is an American political scientist and professor of public policy at the John F. Kennedy School of Government and the Radcliffe Institute for Advanced Study.
 They are known for their research work on nonviolent civil resistance movements.

 Education

-Chenoweth received their B.A. at the University of Dayton, followed by an M.A. and a Ph.D. from the University of Colorado.
+Chenoweth received their Bachelor of Arts at the University of Dayton, followed by a Master of Arts and a Ph.D. from the University of Colorado at Boulder.
 They previously taught at Wesleyan University until 2012 and completed postdoctoral fellowships at Harvard University and the University of Maryland.
 Chenoweth joined the University of Denver faculty in 2012 and the Harvard faculty in 2018.

 Career

 Between 2012 and 2018, Chenoweth was professor at the University of Denver.
 They were a faculty member and PhD program co-director at the Josef Korbel School of International Studies.
 They also directed the university's Program on Terrorism and Insurgency Research.
 They were also a researcher at the Peace Research Institute Oslo (PRIO).

-Since 2018, Chenoweth has been a professor of public policy at the Harvard Kennedy School and the Radcliffe Institute for Advanced Study of Harvard University.
+Since 2018, Chenoweth has been a professor of public policy at the John F. Kennedy School of Government and the Radcliffe Institute for Advanced Study of Harvard University.

 In 2023, Chenoweth became the first openly non-binary faculty dean at Harvard University.